 Highlights of our global response so far include:

-- In Hong Kong, MSF sent one metric ton of personal protective equipment and is running a project to provide health information and mental health support to vulnerable communities.
+- In Hong Kong, MSF sent one metric ton of personal protective equipment and ran a project to provide health information and mental health support to vulnerable communities.
 We also sent 3.5 metric tons of protective equipment to China’s Wuhan Jinyintan hospital—which was at the forefront of treating patients with COVID-19.
+We also expanded our response efforts by providing emergency shelter and basic medical consultations to people experiencing homelessness.

 MSF is still running the COVID-19 treatment center in Ouagadougou.
 From May 26 when the facility opened to July 14 33 patients were admitted.
 Our teams have concluded technical and infrastructure assistance to health facilities in three other districts of the capital (Baskuy, Sig-Noghin, and Pissy).
 Our health promotion teams reached about 10,000 people with sensitization activities led in the community.
 By the end of July all COVID-19 related activities will be handed over to the MoH.